 This criterion evaluates the impact of fishing mortality on the species, given its current abundance.
-The inherent vulnerability to fishing rating influences how abundance is scored, when abundance is unknown.
+When abundance is unknown, abundance is scored based on the species' inherent vulnerability, which is calculated using a Productivity-Susceptibility Analysis.
 The final Criterion 1 score is determined by taking the geometric mean of the abundance and fishing mortality scores.
 The Criterion 1 rating is determined as follows:

-- Score >3.2 = Green or Low Concern
+- Score >3.2=Green or Low Concern

-- Score >2.2 and <=3.2 = Yellow or Moderate Concern
+- Score >2.2 and ≤3.2=Yellow or Moderate Concern

-- Score <= 2.2 = Red or High Concern
+- Score ≤2.2 = Red or High Concern